Tonomy-Foundation/accountability-framework/README.md

 ## Build

-(may require `sudo`)
 'docker-compose build'

 * If you install new software dependancies you may need to stop and build again

-## Initialize and reset blockchain
+## Initialize npm projects and blockchain

-Do this before first run to initialize blockchain
+Do this before running the first time:

+`./initialize.sh`

-And also use if you need to reset the blockchain
+Do this if you need to reset the blockchain state

 `./blockchain/init_reset_eosio.sh`

 ## Run

-Ensure that `npm install` has been run in all node project folders.
-If new packages are installed then stop docker-compose, and run again with scripts from this readme.
+If new packages are installed then stop docker-compose, and run again.
-(may require `sudo`)

 'docker-compose up -d'

 ## Stop